 We organize the remainder of this paper as follows.
-In section \ref{sec:materials_methods}, we present the background knowledge used in this paper.
-We present the relevant concepts of climate networks, and time series distance functions.
-We also present the data and methodology used to achieve the results.
-In section \ref{sec:results}, the experimental results are presented.
-We divided it into three parts: global network features, network similarities, and teleconnection patterns.
-In Sec. \ref{sec:conclusion}, we present some conclusions about our results.
+In Section~\ref{sec:materials_methods}, we introduce the methodological framework employed in this paper.
+We summarize the relevant concepts of functional climate network construction and time series distance functions, along with the data and specific methodology used to obtain our results.
+In Section~\ref{sec:results}, the results of our study are presented in three parts focusing on global network features, network similarities and teleconnection patterns, respectively.
+Finally, in Section~\ref{sec:conclusion}, we present some conclusions drawn from our reported findings.

-\section{Materials and Methods}
+\section{Materials and methods}